Hong Kong Weather

 Belonging to oceanic subtropical monsoon climate, the city has an average annual temperature of 23 C (73 F).
 From May to November, it may be attacked by tropical cyclones of various strengths and occasional squally thunderstorms.
 The typhoon season is possible in September.

-Autumn in the city is cool, dry and with plenty of sunshine, from late September to the end of November.
-It’s rather comfortable to stroll along the wide and charming Victoria Harbour or go on an excursion to Lamma Island or Lantau Island.
+Autumn in Hong Kong is of a cool and dry climate and with plenty of sunshine, from late September to the end of November.
+It's rather comfortable to stroll along the wide and charming Victoria Harbour or go on an excursion to Lamma Island or Lantau Island.
 At this time in the city, you may just wear short-sleeved shirts/T-shirts plus a thin overcoat to for wear during the cooler hours of darkness.

 Dry and cool winter usually comes in December and ends in February, having an average temperature of 17 C (63 F).
 It’s an ideal time to do shopping, since most stores, malls and markets will make sales promotions to sell out-of-season clothes.
 The temperature then is changeable – when a cold front comes, the cold and dry north wind brings a sudden drop in temperature down to less than 10 C (50 F) suddenly, and the temperature may fall below zero in the northern New Territory and Tai Mo Shan area; when it clears, the temperature will again rise up to 20 C (68 F) or above.
 You need a wool sweater and heavy coat this time.